Who’s Who in the Student Body Elections

 Candidates for Senate

 Hello!
 My name is Alisa Chen (she/her/hers)– I’m a first year ES-polisci major running for Student Body Senate.
 As a Senator I will represent WOC and low-ses students and hope to serve on the Bon Appetit committee and the presidential search committee.
 I hate the way Commons functions and understand that the board plans take advantage of everyone forced to purchase one, but particularly of first year students and students who face housing insecurity.
 To me this is both fundamentally wrong and unacceptable.
 On the presidential search committee I want to help ensure that the next president is genuinely invested in increasing resources for systematically disenfranchised students while also focusing on increasing financial aid for underprivileged students.
-Outside of these two particular pieces of shit I want to get done I am also very interested in understanding the general bureaucracy that operates Reed College.
+Outside of these two particular pieces of stuff I want to get done I am also very interested in understanding the general bureaucracy that operates Reed College.
 Best of luck during this trying time of the year and please remember to take care of yourself!

 Howdy!
 My name is Billy Fish (he/him/his) and I am a sophomore running for senate.
 My main motivations for running are to make Reed a proponent of climate justice and to learn from and work with all Reed students to be a positive force for change on this campus.
 For me, the recent IPCC report, though its contents unsurprising, was a wake-up call.
 It reminded me that while there are many ways Reed students can minimize their own environmental impact, we must as an institution work together to promote the broader system change necessary for actualizing climate justice.
 On the institutional level, we must continue to push Reed to relinquish its investments in fossil fuels while also encouraging the college to continue investing in energy efficiency and other direct efforts to reduce its carbon footprint.
 As students, we must continue to push on-campus waste reduction and recycling programs.
 I plan to work closely with other senators and clubs to make these goals a reality.
 Furthermore, as senator, I would be extremely excited to be in a position that allows me to listen to the voices of all Reedies.
 One of the things that I love most about Reed is the wide array of perspectives and backgrounds the students here have.
 I very much look forward to senate office hours where I may hear about the change that other students want to see – and where I can work with them to make it happen.
 Empathetic, driven, and having much experience as a project manager, I will arm myself with the needs of all Reedies and ensure that we can all inspire the change we want to see at Reed.
 To borrow a slogan from the 2014 People’s Climate March: “To change everything, we need everyone.”